-An ultrasound machine uses high-frequency sound waves to capture images of a patient’s internal organs and tissues.
+An ultrasound machine uses high-frequency sound waves to capture images of a patient's internal organs and tissues.
 As an ultrasound technician, you would operate the equipment that conducts the ultrasound.
-Once you have captured the images, a physician will look at them and make a diagnosis.
+Once you have captured the images, a physician may look at them and make a diagnosis.

 We are most familiar with the use of ultrasound to monitor a mother during pregnancy, but the ultrasound machine has other uses.
-You can use a sonogram machine to analyze breast tissue, examine the brain and spinal cord, and examine organs in the abdominal cavity.
+You may use a sonogram machine to analyze breast tissue, examine the brain and spinal cord, and examine organs in the abdominal cavity.

-As an ultrasound technician, you don’t just have to be able to operate the machine.
-You are the one who will interact with patients and walk them through the procedure.
+As an ultrasound technician, you don't just have to be able to operate the machine.
+You are the one who could interact with patients and walk them through the procedure.
 The patient might be nervous or self-conscious, and it is your job to put them at ease.
 For this reason, you have to have interpersonal skills as well as technical know-how.

 Education, Training & Certification

-For the associate’s and bachelor’s degrees, you will take the core science courses: biology, chemistry, anatomy, physiology, and physics.
+For the associate's and bachelor's degrees, you may take the core science courses: biology, chemistry, anatomy, physiology, and physics.
 There are also more specific subjects that relate to sonography, such as the physiology of the heart, obstetrics and gynecology ultrasound, ultrasound physics, and medical terminology.

 How Much Does an Ultrasound Technician Make?